 This course is designed to provide students with an understanding of both quantitative and qualitative methods approaches to research studies.
 Appropriate strategies for incorporating quantitative and/or qualitative paradigms will be explored.
 Specific issues, challenges, and considerations encountered in using these methodologies will be addressed in detail.
-3 hours

-Master's Thesis II EDUC 631
+EDUC 631 Master's Thesis II